McCartneyAC/Back_of_the_Envelope/README.md

 * set "1 IV" and "2 IV" plots to be a logical when `length(indevars) == 1{} else if length(indevars == 2{} else NULL`
 * ~rotate `SJP.corr()` table variables~ :/
 * * fix left-right scroll on dataTableOutput.
+* nix the variables page and add a dossier page instead :)

 ## User Feedback:
 * For the Correlation table, you may want to rotate your x-axis labels 45 or 90 degrees.
 Getting a lot of overlap for files with > 20 factors